CDAGaming/CraftPresence-Wow-Edition/README.md

 Beginning in v1.3.0, CraftPresence now offers the following Commands:

-(Commands are prefixed by `/craftpresence` or `/cp`)
+(Commands are prefixed by `/craftpresence` or `/cp`) (Commands Listed are the Syntax as of v1.4.0*)

-- `currentData` - Displays in Text Form, your Current RPC Data
+- `/cp view` - View a Variety of Display Data
+- `/cp config` - Opens CraftPresence's Config GUI
-- `reload` - Reloads Mod Data based on which Settings you have enabled
+- `/cp reload` - Reloads Mod Data based on which Settings you have enabled
+- `/cp reboot` - Reboots RPC
+- `/cp shutdown` - Shutdown RPC (Can be turned on from `/cp reboot`)
+- `/cp view currentData` - Displays in Text Form, your Current RPC Data
-- `assets <large|small|all>` - Displays all Asset IconKeys available to you
+- `/cp view assets <large|small|all>` - Displays all Asset IconKeys available to you
-- `dimensions` - Displays all Dimension Names available for use
+- `/cp view dimensions` - Displays all Dimension Names available for use
-- `help // ?` - Help Command to display the Above Commands and These Explanations
+- `/cp help // /cp ?` - Help Command to display the Above Commands and These Explanations

 ## Placeholders
 In some Configuration Areas, CraftPresence Provides some Placeholders to make things easier: